cdevaneprugh/hpg-esm/README.md

 # README

-A repository containing the documentation, configuration files, and custom scripts for Earth system models on HiPerGator.
+A repository containing the documentation, configuration files, and custom scripts for porting and using coupled Earth system models on HiPerGator.

 Maintained by the Gerber research group.